 The study of Jazz will ensure that you will be the best musician you can be.
 Jazz will develop your understanding of harmony and melody that few outside of this profession will achieve.
 The discipline required to be the best will be refined and nurtured.
 As such, you will be able to adopt many different roles within the music industry, whether that be composing or performing or teaching?
 Or running your own business as a music therapist or venue manager?
 Or taking your studying further with some of the leading music universities in this country, such as Leeds, Birmingham, Trinity Laban or the Royal Welsh College of Music.

-The UAL Diploma consists of 8 units.
-Units 1-7 are skill building units that prepare you for unit 8, which is your final major project (FMP).
+The UAL Diploma consists of eight units.
+Units 1 – 7 are skill building units that prepare you for Unit 8, which is your final major project (FMP).

 Our rehearsal room is equipped with all the kit required to rehearse and perform your favourite music:

 Just bring your own instrument and start to learn jazz songs in a range of ensembles, from solo acts to full bands.

 Also, our fantastic Ormond Room is a fully equipped performance space for recording or performing original songs or covers.
 Writing and performing music is at the heart of what we do throughout the courses here.

 You will be continually assessed on a Pass or Fail basis on units 1 – 7.
 The final Unit 8 will be graded on a Pass, Merit, Distinction level.
 The work towards your final unit will begin towards the end of term 1 in Year 2.
 Much of the work is practical in nature but written assignments and presentations are required to support this.
 There is a big emphasis on research and is excellent preparation for university, as the qualification is assessed more like a degree than an A Level.
 There is no final examination.

 There may be additional costs for promoting live events that you will be taking part in.